chaendizzle/Compendium/source/tasks/commands/examples/commandexamples.rst

  - `Open and Close a Claw <commands/claw.html>`_ Opening or closing a claw using pneumatics.

- - `Wait for an amount of time <commands/sleep.html>`_ Command that just waits.
-Often useful for timing purposes in autonomous code, or as a safety net to be used in command groups.

  - `Moving an Elevator Manually <commands/elevatormanual.html>`_
  	Raising and lowering an elevator subsystem, in between two limit switches marking the bottom and the top.